DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 > [!warning]+ **Don't Sleep Here**
 > If the players express an interest in resting within the Amber Temple, Diona and Coryllus warn them against it, sharing that "terrible visions and nightmares" torment and exhaust anyone who dares to do so.
 "We may need to remain here for the rite," Diona says, "but that doesn't mean you must as well."
 ### West Scroll Repository
-This area is largely as described in <span class="citation">X16.
-West Scroll Repository (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X16WestScrollRepository">X16.
+West Scroll Repository</a> (p.
 187)</span>.
 However, a search of the south wall reveals two spell scrolls: a *scroll of sending* and a *spell scroll of protection from energy*.
 ## S2e.
 West Gallery
 <span class="citation">This scene takes place in Chapter 13, Area X17.</span>

-This area is largely as described in <span class="citation">X17.
-Upper West Hall (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X17UpperWestHall">X17.
+Upper West Hall</a> (p.
 187)</span>.
 However, remove the *staff of frost*.

 > [!lore]+ **The Charred Corpse**
 > Jakarion was not Vilnius’s mentor, but a mage that came to the temple two years ago seeking the vestiges’ power.